 I have heard from some users that their Morphy Richards Soup Maker has burnt on the bottom – I also heard it from a few users of the Salter Soup Maker.

-I’ve never suffered with this problem but I think that maybe those users are either not using enough liquid, or are not mixing the ingredients around enough.
+I’ve never suffered from this problem but I think that maybe those users are either not using enough liquid, or are not mixing the ingredients around enough.

 Essentially it’s down to the thickness of the tomato sauce.
 Have a read of the article if you can as it has a really useful chart explaining different tomato products and their viscosity (thickness).